-Cutting down your own Christmas tree can be a wonderful holiday experience.
-You should follow a few simple steps when purchasing a choose and cut Christmas tree.
+How to Cut Down Your Own Christmas Tree in NJ: Cutting down your own Christmas tree can be a wonderful holiday experience, but you should follow a few simple steps when purchasing a choose-and-cut Christmas tree.

 Do a freshness test.
 Gently grasp a branch between your thumb and forefinger and pull it toward you.
 Very few needles should come off.
 Shake or bounce the tree on its stump.
 An excessive amount of green needles shouldn’t fall to the ground.
 Some loss of interior brown, yellow or tan needles is normal.